 - All the benefits of distributed tracing applied to your end-user monitoring

-Make sure you have the minimum versions for your Browser, APM, and APM agents:
+Make sure you have the necessary minimum versions for your browser and APM agents:

-- Go to one.newrelic.com, and click Browser > (select an app) > Settings > Application settings.
+- Go to one.newrelic.com, and click Browser, then select an app, then on the left side, click Application settings.

-- Turn on the Distributed tracing toggle.
+- Ensure the Distributed tracing toggle is on.
 By default, for agent version 1173 and above, the

 tracestateheaders will be added to all same-origin AJAX requests.